This is the website of the sound and media artist Anke Eckardt.

 Her work encompasses art, research and teaching.

 I got selected by the Goethe-Institut / Max Mueller Bhavan Bangalore for the bangaloREsidency, India 2020.
 However due to the COVID-19 pandemic, the bangaloREsidency 2020 has been postponed to 2021.
+In the meantime, again due to the COVID-19 pandemic, the bangaloREsidency 2021 has been cancelled.
+Dates for the next season to be announced.

 The host for this specific residency is the SRISHTI MANIPAL INSTITUTE OF ART, DESIGN AND TECHNOLOGY (click link)